Descanonge/neba/docs/source/datasets.rst

 As noted above, how parameters are stored and managed can be customized.
 The default is a simple dictionnary storing the parameters: :class:`.ParamsManager`.
-The package also provides :class:`.ParamsManagerScheme` where parameters are stored in a :class:`data_assistant.config.scheme.Scheme` object.
+The package also provides :class:`.ParamsManagerSection` where parameters are stored in a :class:`data_assistant.config.section.Section` object.
 By specifying the exact expected type of the parameters, this can ensure the existence of parameters::

-    class MyParameters(Scheme):
+    class MyParameters(Section):
         threshold = Float(0.5)

-    class Dataset(ParamsSchemePlugin, DataManagerBase):
+    class Dataset(ParamsSectionPlugin, DataManagerBase):

         params: MyParameters

 Now we are sure that ``Dataset().params`` will contain a ``threshold`` attribute.
-This comes at the cost of flexibility since schemes are not as malleable as other mutable mapping types as it only implements :meth:`~.Scheme.update` (see :ref:`mapping-interface`).
+This comes at the cost of flexibility since sections are not as malleable as other mutable mapping types as it only implements :meth:`~.Section.update` (see :ref:`mapping-interface`).

 .. note::

    The abstract parameters module is expecting that the parameters are storred in a :class:`~collections.abc.MutableMapping`.
-The Scheme class implements *most* of what is needed to be mutable, but cannot delete keys.
+The Section class implements *most* of what is needed to be mutable, but cannot delete keys.

 .. _cache-module: